-- A. Uses customarily incidental to a principal use permitted outright, such as private garages, or parking areas for commercial vehicles, but not including any vehicles of over twelve thousand pounds gross weight; - B. Home occupations; see Section 17.08.230; - C. Non-flashing residential nameplates not exceeding two square feet, bearing only the name and address of the occupant; non-flashing bulletin boards or signs not exceeding sixteen square feet for quasi-public institutional buildings; - D. Up to two accessory dwelling units; subject to Chapter 17.64. of this title - E. Outdoor parking of fully licensed and operable motor vehicles equal to the number of licensed drivers plus two per household. - [F.] Other accessory uses may be authorized by the board of adjustment in this district are those customarily incidental to permitted and conditional uses allowed.
+- A. Uses customarily incidental to a principal use permitted outright, such as private garages, or parking areas for commercial vehicles, but not including any vehicles of over twelve thousand pounds gross weight; - B. Home occupations; see Section 17.08.230; - C. Non-flashing residential nameplates not exceeding two square feet, bearing only the name and address of the occupant; non-flashing bulletin boards or signs not exceeding sixteen square feet for quasi-public institutional buildings; - D. Up to two accessory dwelling units; subject to Chapter 17.64. - E. Outdoor parking of fully licensed and operable motor vehicles equal to the number of licensed drivers plus two per household. - F. Other accessory uses may be authorized by the board of adjustment in this district are those customarily incidental to permitted and conditional uses allowed.

-- A. Outside storage of wrecked, dismantled or partially dismantled, inoperable, or unlicensed (vehicle licensing plates and current tabs) and uninsured vehicles. - B. Use of mobile homes, trailers, motor homes or campers. - C. Parking or storage of industrial or agriculture vehicles and equipment on lots. - D. Outside collections of automobile, truck or other motor vehicle parts or paints, fuels, and lubricants.

-- E. Outside accumulations of garbage, trash, household goods, yard trimmings, or other materials which create a public nuisance or fire hazard. - F. On premise storage of flammable, toxic, corrosive, or explosive chemicals, gases, or materials other than reasonable amounts of normal household paints, cleaners, solvents, fuels. - G. Possession of non-household animals including, but not limited to, horses, cows, sheep, goats, ponies, swine, fowl, and poisonous insects, reptiles kept without approval of the city council.
+- A. Outside storage of wrecked, dismantled or partially dismantled, inoperable, or unlicensed (vehicle licensing plates and current tabs) and uninsured vehicles. - B. Use of mobile homes, trailers, motor homes or campers. - C. Parking or storage of industrial or agriculture vehicles and equipment on lots. - D. Outside collections of automobile, truck or other motor vehicle parts or paints, fuels, and lubricants. - E. Outside accumulations of garbage, trash, household goods, yard trimmings, or other materials which create a public nuisance or fire hazard. - F. On premise storage of flammable, toxic, corrosive, or explosive chemicals, gases, or materials other than reasonable amounts of normal household paints, cleaners, solvents, fuels.